joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Single Reponsibility Principle.md

 	There should never be more than one reason for a class to change.
 		 Robert C. Martin

+So, this may seem counter-intuitive at first.
+Wouldn’t it be easier to say that a class should only have one reason to exist?

 ## Why

 - it makes your software easier to implement